Johanpmeert/SmaEnergyMeter/README.md

 # SmaEnergyMeter
-Java class to access data on a SMA energy metert or SMA home manager It uses no external dependencies.
+Java class to access data on a SMA energy meter or SMA home manager It uses no external dependencies.

 It will create a permanent multicast connection running in a background thread.